kavinkumar24/django_framework/README.md

             In that same folder create a  folder templates create a html page, and also it that create a another folder named static in that creata a external css files

-          2. after creating that open views.py in that :
+     ii) after creating that open views.py in that : write :
-      write :